tensorturtle/personal-website/README.md

 If everything is good, build the docker container for it, that uses [Caddy](https://caddyserver.com) server (that's what the `Caddyfile` is for) to serve the static files.

+Currently, you must build on the same platform (linux/amd64) as the deployment server.

 ```
 docker build -t tensorturtle/personal-website-astro .
 ```